TekkaGB/AemulusModManager/README.md

 You only need to do this once for each game you want to mod.
 If you download another update for Aemulus Package Manager, you can just move the contents of the Original folder to the new update's one without having to unpack again.

 Open the Config menu and click Unpack Base Files, if the previous paths weren't setup already, it will prompt you to select the appropriate file/folder to start unpacking.
 You'll find the unpacked files for Aemulus in your Original/<Persona Game Name> folder.

+Persona 5 Strikers doesn't need to unpack any base files but instead makes copies of the original files and rdbs that will be patched and replaced on the first run through.

 ### Adding Packages
 Once you've set up Aemulus, drop your mods/packages into the Packages folder found in the same folder as AemulusPackageManager.exe.
 You can access this folder quickly by clicking the opened folder icon.